 "We'll see what we can do, and give you a call."
 I had to ask when that call might come.

 "Hopefully by the end of the week."
+(Remember, this was on Monday.)

 Third call: Receptionist answers, asks my name, then tells me (and I swear these were his exact words): "All our agents are currently busy with other customers.
 Please call back in 15 to 20 minutes."